houk-ms/docfx_project/onboarding/learning-resources.md

 # Learning Resources

 For new hires, you may check with your manager or pay attention to mail notification about registration opening for the following two Bookcamps.
 You're also recommended to join Toastmaster clubs for public speaking and leadership skills.
+Finally, check and complete your required leaning courses regularly.

 ## Azure Bootcamp